Food & Drink

 Image credit: Montrachet | Facebook

-Though it’s been a staple of Brisbane’s dining scene for almost two decades, Montrachet has seen many changes since its early days, with current head chef and owner Shannon Kellam taking over the venue in 2015 and the restaurant itself moving from Paddington to Bowen Hills two years later.
+Though it’s been a staple of Brisbane’s dining scene for almost two decades, Montrachet has seen many changes since its early days, with current head chef and owner Clément Chauvin the third to take on the reins, and carrying on the longheld traditions of the Brisbane icon—like its crab souffle.

 What hasn’t changed though, is their dedication to showcasing classic French cuisine in an elegant and sophisticated setting.
 If you’re looking for exceptional service, fine cuisine and an extensive wine list in a beautiful space, this is the Brisbane restaurant for you.